sag7221/Brazilian_EComm_Predictions/README.md

 ### Phase Three - Construction

 Here, we will walk you through the construction of our machine learning models and challenges that we faced.
+Also, Shrouq was our specialist when it came to the construct of our machine learning models.